uni-carlosfranzreb/thesis_classifier/README.md

 ### 1644093287

 This model, with increased dropout rate (from 0.01 to 0.05), was extremely similar to the previous one.
 I have now increased the batch size to 32 and decreased the scheduler steps from 3,000 to 2,000, to account for the smaller number of batches.

 ### 1644314094

 The test loss decreased monotonically, but very slowly.
 As Garguilo did, I didn't use a scheduler.
 This is not optimal.
 I will try a couple of schedulers now to accelerate training.

+### ASL

+The models trained with ASL were not working properly because the original ASL implementation sums the individual label losses, instead of averaging them, like PyTorch's BCE does.

 ## TODO